 Watering Tomatoes Is a Science and an Art

 If you love gardening, you've probably already asked an expert or yourself this question: "How often should I water my tomato plants?"
 Don't worry, you're not alone in this quest.
 This guide has hundreds of people reading and sharing it each day.

-Plenty of people all across the globe take to tomato cultivation, not because tomatoes are relatively easy to grow and sustain; but the fact that they are used in plenty of different cuisines, in a variety of ways - more ways than you can ever imagine.
+Plenty of people all across the globe take to tomato cultivation, not only because tomatoes are relatively easy to grow and sustain; but the fact that they are used in plenty of different cuisines, in a variety of ways - more ways than you can imagine.

-- Tomatoes are not magical - Tomatoes cannot be grown everywhere and not all through the year.
+- They don't grow anywhere and anytime - Tomatoes cannot be grown everywhere and not all through the year.
 There are plenty of tomato varieties to pick from.
 Speak to your local gardening club or neighbor to find out what grows best in the region.

 - Sunlight is important - Tomato plants need sunlight in order to grow well.
 So, make sure that you place your plants in a sunny spot of your garden, not too hot though.
 Read on to know more about these settings.

 - Nutrition - No matter how well you water, if the plants are not receiving the right nutrition, there isn't really much you can do - apart from getting this problem fixed.
 Check your tomato plants for yellow leaves, as this is a sign of bad nutrition.

 - Watering tomatoes - This is definitely a skill.
 But, it's not rocket science and can easily be mastered.
 You could even teach your kids and maybe have them grow their own crop this season.
 It's an amazing learning experience and a chance to bond.